In this guide

 The Registrar must notify the following parties of the decision they have made on their review:

-- The nurse or midwife.
+- The nurse, midwife or nursing associate.

 - The referrer (the person who originally referred the allegation).